algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 The toal cost of the hardware is around 550€.

+#### **Maintenance**

+- The Smart TV will be maintained by the company, in order to make sure that it is always working properly.
+The television will last at least 7 years, time of the guarantee.

+- The wall bracket shouldn't need any maintenance, it is a simple bracket that will be used to hang the television on the wall.
+As long as no one touches or breaks it, it should last for a long time.

 ### 6.1.2.
 Software

 The database we will be using is [Firebase](https://firebase.google.com).
 It is a cloud database, which means that it is hosted on the cloud and we don't need to install it on our computer.
 It is also **free to use**, which is a good thing for us.